githubrobbi/ttapi-onboarding/README.md

 ## 🏢 About

 This onboarding tool is designed specifically for TTAPI team members to streamline the setup process for secure development environment configuration.

+**Important**: This tool generates an access request that must be approved by your team lead before you can access TTAPI repositories.
+After approval, follow the instructions in the main TTAPI repository README.

 **Repository Purpose**: This repository contains only release binaries for public distribution.
 Source code is maintained separately in private repositories.